ssamiasultana/Quiz-Sprint/README.md

 4. Compile and run the Java program

 ## Requirements
 1. Java Development Kit (JDK) 8 or later.
-2.A Java-compatible IDE (e.g., IntelliJ IDEA, Eclipse, or NetBeans) or a command-line environment.
+2.A Java-compatible IDE (e.g, Eclipse, or NetBeans) or a command-line environment.